Common Questions about Integrated Scanning (FAQ)

-You can scan to your email, your home folder, a network folder location, or into a business document workflow from the configured devices in your organisation.
-Most recently in v18.1.4 we have added support for scanning to cloud connectors such as DropBox , Google Drive & OneDrive.
+You can scan to your email, your home folder, a network folder location, or into a business document workflow from the configured devices in your organization.
+Most recently in v18.1.4, we have added support for scanning to cloud connectors such as DropBox, Google Drive & OneDrive.
 For more information, take a look at our tour of Scan to Cloud feature here.

 Integrated scanning requires devices that run PaperCut MF and the specific actions can be configured on your PaperCut server.
 For information about how this works and how to set up, then please have a look at the Integrated Scanning section in our PaperCut MF Manual.